CYLaiMDPhD/School_District_Analysis/README.md

 ## Overview

-This report compares analyses of school performance with and without a subset of data removed (specifically Thomas High School 9th graders).
+This report compares analyses of school performance with and without a subset of data removed for a client in a fictional school district.

 **Data Sources (provided as part of course materials):**
 - students_complete.csv